CMQNordic/Web-Dev-Cheatsheet/README.md

 ## [What to expect to find here?](#)

-Following blog is a short guide and look up manual to modern web development technologies.
+Following article is an look up manual for web development technologies based on .
 It includes short explanations, important things to remember and cheat-sheets to look up against in efficient way.
 The targeted audience for this blog are developers that need fast look up (or fresh up)their knowledge.
 Use this guide to get started and code faster and more efficient.

 This guide is a based of our experience, read articles and various courses.